Trustkill Records: Controversies

 Several bands signed to the label experienced problems, as detailed below.
-However, some members of bands formerly signed to Trustkill are still friends with label president Josh Grabelle, such as Roses Are Red's Vincent Minervino, Eighteen Visions' James Hart, and This Is Hell's Travis Reilly.

 Hopesfall

 After their breakup at the beginning of 2008, Hopesfall began releasing negative comments about Trustkill including "I hate Trustkill and its owner.
 Hahahaha.
 He's not the reason we broke up but I (we) do hate him."
 The band claimed to be $20,000 in debt due to Trustkill's President, Josh Grabelle, and also claimed that Trustkill "ripped off the band" by removing songs from their final album Magnetic North without discussing it with the band first.
 The album was recorded, mastered, and ready to be released when the songs were removed by Trustkill.
 Hopesfall later released a downloadable file containing b-sides and demos from Magnetic North.
 In an interview on Ryan's Rock Show, drummer Jason Trabue stated that Grabelle added Hopesfall to Warped Tour in 2005, then two weeks into the tour, Grabelle stopped paying for the bus.
 The band had to take out a loan to pay the driver and get home.
 In the same interview, Trabue stated that Grabelle "pretty much owed every band on that label money."

 In response to these issues, Grabelle stated that, "[Trabue] does not speak a shred of truth...
 I heard those guys got into some pretty hardcore drugs... and they are just miserable."